luistmac/vagrant-boot2docker/README.md

     vagrant up

-You can then connect to the containerized webserver at [http://192.168.70.249](http://192.168.70.249) You can edit `data/index.html` and see the changes reflected after a couple reloads of the page.
+You can then connect to the containerized webserver at [http://192.168.70.249](http://192.168.70.249) You can edit `app/index.html` and see the changes reflected after a couple reloads of the page.

-The Vagrantfile syncs `data/` in the working directory to `/data` in the vagrant box, bidirectionally converting the ownership and group permissions of files in the local directory to `33.33` in the vagrant box.
+The Vagrantfile syncs `app/` in the working directory to `/app` in the vagrant box, bidirectionally converting the ownership and group permissions of files in the local directory to `33.33` in the vagrant box.

 The working directory with untranslated permissions is also synced to `/vagrant` in the box.

-Then, docker-compose is run within the Vagrantfile against the sample docker-compose.yml to spin up two containers: the first a volume container mapping `/data` in the vagrant box to `/usr/local/apache2/htdocs/` in the container; the second, a webserver container, grabbing its volumes from the first.
+Then, docker-compose is run within the Vagrantfile against the sample docker-compose.yml to spin up two containers: the first a volume container mapping `/app` in the vagrant box to `/usr/local/apache2/htdocs/` in the container; the second, a webserver container, grabbing its volumes from the first.

 Since the files ownership is translated in the vagrant box, when the containers map their volumes to the vagrant box, they see those translated ownerships.
-In the webserver container, 33 is the UID and GID of `www-data`, so the net effect is that data files can be edited no matter what the platform or filesystem Vagrant is running on, and the container will still run correctly.
+In the webserver container, 33 is the UID and GID of `www-data`, so the net effect is that app files can be edited no matter what the platform or filesystem Vagrant is running on, and the container will still run correctly.

 Rationale